Syria

-Syria, (Note: سُورِيَة, or سُورِيَا) officially the Syrian Arab Republic, (Note: اَلْجُمْهُورِيَّةُ ٱلْعَرَبِيَّةُ ٱلْسُوْرِيَّة) is a country in West Asia located in the Eastern Mediterranean and the Levant.
+Syria, (Note: سُورِيَا or سُورِيَة; locally: /apc/; Sûrî or Sûriye) officially the Syrian Arab Republic, (Note: اَلْجُمْهُورِيَّةُ ٱلْعَرَبِيَّةُ ٱلْسُوْرِيَّة; Komara Erebî ya Sûrîyê) is a country in West Asia located in the Eastern Mediterranean and the Levant.
 It borders the Mediterranean Sea to the west, Turkey to the north and northwest, Iraq to the east and southeast, Jordan to the south, and Israel and Lebanon to the southwest.
 It is a republic under a provisional government and comprises 14 governorates.
-Damascus is the capital and largest city.
-With a population of 25 million across an area of 185180 km2, it is the 57th-most populous and 87th-largest country.
+Damascus is Syria's capital and largest city.
+With a population of 26 million across an area of 185180 km2, it is the 56th-most populous and 87th-largest country.

-The name "Syria" historically referred to a wider region.
+The name "Syria" historically referred to the region of Syria, or known as Greater Syria and Syria-Palestine.
 The modern state encompasses the sites of several ancient kingdoms and empires, including the Eblan civilization.
-Damascus was the seat of the Umayyad Caliphate and a provincial capital under the Mamluk Sultanate.
+Damascus was the capital of the Umayyad Empire and later became an important political and administrative center, alongside Aleppo, under the Ayyubid and Mamluk Sultanates and the Ottoman Empire.
 The modern Syrian state was established in the mid-20th century after centuries of Ottoman rule, as a French Mandate.
 The state represented the largest Arab state to emerge from the formerly Ottoman-ruled Syrian provinces.
 It gained de jure independence as a parliamentary republic in 1945 when the First Syrian Republic became a founding member of the United Nations, an act which legally ended the French Mandate.
 French troops withdrew in April 1946, granting the nation de facto independence.
 The post-independence period was tumultuous, with multiple coups and coup attempts between 1949 and 1971.
 In 1958, Syria entered a brief pan-Arab union with Egypt, which was terminated following a 1961 coup d'état.
 The 1963 coup d'état carried out by the military committee of the Ba'ath Party established a one-party state, which ran Syria under martial law from 1963 to 2011.
 Internal power-struggles within Ba'athist factions caused further coups in 1966 and 1970, the latter of which saw Hafez al-Assad come to power.
 Under Assad, Syria became a hereditary dictatorship.
 Assad died in 2000, and he was succeeded by his son, Bashar.